KaitoTLex/KaitoTLex/README.md

 # Yahallo ☄️

-I am Kaito or Ren.
+I am Kaito or Ren. [find me here](https://kaitotlex.systems)

-An aspiring electrical engineer and nuclear physicist.
+An aspiring electrical engineer, interested in researching more Nuclear Physics, Quantum Error Correction, and Simple Category Theory.

 I wish to develop electronics that is _redundant_ and _reliable_ to be used in intense environments.
 I hope to design my own sets of instruments as scientific equipment for physics.

 I run a GNU/Linux distribution [NixOS](https://nixos.org) ensuring safety and redundancy of my OS.
-NixOS is a purely functional (in mathematics) lambda calculus based operating system that allows you to run predictable deployments in other systems.
-Within NixOS I run [*VSCodium*](https://vscodium.com/) to develop on non-low level programming languages and NixCat-based [NeoViM](https://neovim.io/) that allows my determinant operating system to purify NeoViM.
+NixOS is a purely functional, declarative and determinantive operating system that allows you to run predictable deployments in other systems.
+Within NixOS I run [*VSCodium*](https://vscodium.com/) to develop on non-low level programming languages and NixCat-based [neovim](https://neovim.io/) that allows my determinant operating system to purify neovim.

 ## did, working, moving
 - I have worked on a arduino-based 8-bit cycling computer which is capable of logging cadence, speed changes through time, as well as distance.
 - I am currently working on a [TVC](https://en.wikipedia.org/wiki/Thrust_vectoring) rocket with a couple of friends.
-- I want to build a RISC-V system capable of doing complex tasks and supports 64-bit computers.
+- I want to build a open source core following the RISC-V instruction standard

 ## fluency
 - I have experience using low level languages such as C++, C, Fortran, Rust, and Cobol
+- I am currently learning VHDL, System Verilog, Verilog, Chisel(Scala)
-- I have worked with ARM sdk, OpenGL, GNU Science Library and currently learning Vulkan
+- I have worked with ARM sdk, OpenGL, GNU Science Library and currently learning OpenGL
-- I have experience with high level languages such as Julia, Python (Oh the Horror!) and Java
+- I have (some) experience with high level languages such as Julia, Python and Java
 - I have experience CADing in Altium Design, KiCAD, Eagle CAD, Fusion 360 and Solidworks
-- I have little to no experience with simulations.
+- I have little to no experience with simulations(except for verilator).
 - I can speak: 國文(Mandarin), English, 明南語(Taiwanese)

-Hoshimachi Suisei and Asahina Mafuyu are my oshi.
+[Hoshimachi Suisei](https://www.youtube.com/channel/UC5CwaMl1eIgY8h02uZw7u8A) and [Asahina Mafuyu](https://www.colorfulstage.com/characters/nightcordat2500/mafuyu/) are my oshi.

 <!--<a href="https://nixos.org" target="_blank"><img alt="Nix" src="https://img.shields.io/badge/Nix-%235277c3?logo=nixos&logoColor=fff&style=for-the-badge"></img></a>-->
 <!---->